Rodentman87/dinoql/README.md

 ## What's the status of DinoQL?

 DinoQL is still in the early stages of development.
-I'm not super familiar with writing grammars for languages right now, so I'm working on paring it down to a simpler format (and potentially moving away from antlr4).
+I'm not super familiar with writing grammars for languages right now, so I'm working on paring it down to a simpler format.
 In terms of planned things to add to the standard, the next two major things are:

 - Adding support for unions
 - Decorators for providing metadata about resources, queries, actions, and fields